 We will make a decision on whether your employer acted unlawfully.
 Your employer may be liable for damages, and you may have other rights like job restoration.
-You can file a complaint with the Department by calling or emailing the Customer Care Team.
+You can file a complaint with the Department by downloading our complaint forms at paidleave.wa.gov/library or by calling or emailing the Customer Care Team.